reqshark/3gslick.js/README.md

 Also I haven't found a single helpful thing here: http://www.ecma-international.org/ecma-262/5.1/#sec-4.3.6

 btw, firefox is apparently killing it with the ECMAScript 6 coverage: http://kangax.github.com/es5-compat-table/es6/

+## ShoutOut
+This is awesome and it deserves a random shoutout: [The Official Components Index](https://github.com/component/component/wiki/Components#wiki-media).